hmrc/pillar2/README.md

 This is an authenticated service, so users first need to be authenticated via GG in order to use the service.

-Navigate to http://localhost:9949/auth-login-stub/gg-sign-in which redirects to auth-login-stub page
+Navigate to http://localhost:9949/auth-login-stub/gg-sign-in which redirects to auth-login-stub page.

 Make sure to fill in the fields as below: